Ralph Heimans: Personal life

 Heimans was born in Sydney in 1970, to documentary film maker, Frank and Josette Heimans.
 His brother Jeremy Heimans, an author and activist, is the CEO of Purpose and co-founded GetUp and avaaz.org.
-His family is of Dutch Jewish descent.
+His family is of Dutch Lebanese Jewish descent.

-Heimans went to Mosman High Public School and at 17 won the Australian National Art Award, (1987).
+Heimans attended Mosman High School and at 17 won the Australian National Art Award, (1987).

 He studied architecture and then fine art and pure mathematics completing a BA at Sydney University in 1991.
 He continued to study drawing at the Julian Ashton Art School.

-Ralph Heimans now lives in south London with his wife and two daughters, Ellie Rose and Hannah.
+Heimans lived in South London with his wife, Tami Bokey and two daughters, Ellie Rose and Hannah, until they returned to live in Sydney after the COVID-19 pandemic.